C-water/WXSOD/README.md

 ## 📧 Contact
-If you’re interested in collaborating or would like to connect, feel free to reach out 😊,
+I am actively seeking academic collaboration.
+If you’re interested in collaborating or would like to connect, feel free to reach out 😊.
 - Email: chenquan@alu.hdu.edu.cn
 - WeChat: cq1045333951